igorbezerrar/cmad/README.md

-# Algorithm for building the CMAD: A Dataset of Conflicting Marks from the Brazilian Intellectual Property Office
+# CMAD: A Dataset of Conflicting Marks from the Brazilian Intellectual Property Office

-CMAD is a dataset with several cases of conflicts between marks that have applied for registration with the INPI.
-This dataset groups together cases of conflicts between marks that have had their application rejected because they conflict on grounds of similarity, whether nominative, phonetic, visual and/or ideological.
+This code was used to create the CMAD (acronym for Conflicting Marks Archive Dataset), which is a dataset focused on litigation cases for trademark similarity experiments.
+This dataset has been meticulously organized into pairs of marks involved in conflicts of copyright infringement between word, figurative and mixed marks.
+Marks sought registration with the National Institute of Industrial Property (INPI) in Brazil, and had their applications denied after analysis by intellectual property specialists.